sxdny/sxdny.dev/_posts/2023-05-24-yt-recommened.md

 - [Gawx2](https://www.youtube.com/@Gawx2) (Gawx with a camera)

 ## Tech

+Channels for useful tech reviews, courses and more!

 - [the roadmap](https://www.youtube.com/@roadmapsh) (Good for learning how to code)
 - [Nate Gentile](https://www.youtube.com/@NateGentile7) (Spanish tech reviews and more)